thearn/examgen/README.md

 Running this code will generate [algebra1.pdf](algebra1.pdf) and [algebra1_solutions.pdf](algebra1_solutions.pdf).
 The LaTeX `.tex`, `.log` and `.aux` files will automatically be deleted after compiling.
-If you would rather save the `.tex' files for further modifications, pass the `savetex` flag when making your exam:
+If you would rather save the `.tex` files for further modifications, pass the `savetex` flag when making your exam:

 ```Python